Junya Itō

-Junya Itō (伊東 純也, Itō Jun'ya) is a Japanese professional footballer who plays as a winger or a forward for Belgian Pro League club Genk and the Japan national team.
+Junya Itō (伊東 純也, Itō Jun'ya) is a Japanese professional footballer who plays as a winger or a forward for the Belgian Pro League team Genk and the Japan national team.

 Club career

 Early club career

 After attending Kanagawa University for four years, Itō first became a Special Designated Player for Ventforet Kofu, and obtained a new contract with the J1 League side.
 His first professional season attracted attention from Chiba-based Kashiwa Reysol, which signed him in January 2016.

 On 31 January 2019, Itō moved from Kashiwa Reysol to Genk on a one-year loan.
 On 18 September, he made his Champions League debut as a starter in the group stage match against Red Bull Salzburg.
 On 30 March 2020, Itō signed permanently with Genk on a three-year contract.

 Stade Reims and return to Genk

 On 29 July 2022, Itō joined Ligue 1 club Reims.
 On 23 October, he scored the winner in a 2–1 victory against Auxerre.
 In the 2023–24 Ligue 1 opening game on 12 August 2023, Itō scored a stunning opening goal against Marseille, but Reims eventually lost 2–1.
 In August 2025, following his club's relegation from Ligue 1 in the 2024–25 season, Itō returned to Genk and signed a three-year contract.